SssiiiSssiii/Graduation-Project/README.md

 # How to use?
 * Watch our video demo here: https://drive.google.com/file/d/1BAxq8-hsrNNPM_SmXcmLaCivxaG-_B9M/view?usp=sharing
 * To determine the sentiment of a sentence or paragraph, input the text into the designated field and then click the `انطباعي` button.
-* To determine the sentiment of a file containing multiple sentences, click the `عاوز ملف` button and choose your desired file.
+* To determine the sentiment of a file containing multiple sentences, click the `عاوز ملف` button and choose your desired file.                                    * To determine the sentiment of a particular word in a blog , input click the `بحث وانطباع` button then an input text field will appear, write the desired word in the input field. and provide the blog text in another the input field.

 # The dataset used in the analysis
 https://drive.google.com/drive/folders/1FD07FkOHZ0HkxAdUYxaped2P696Br53R?usp=share_link
 # License